dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-assist-data.md

 <expandable alt_header="Does dbt Labs share my personal data with third parties">

-  dbt Labs only shares client personal information as needed to perform the services, under client instructions, or for legal, tax or compliance reasons.
+  dbt Labs only shares client personal information as needed to perform the services, under client instructions, or for legal, tax, or compliance reasons.

 </expandable>